a-lacour/Adrien-Lacour/index.md

 - Bulleted

+From 2013-2017,PhD in climate science at the laboratoire de Météorologie Dynamique ([LMD](http://lmd.polytechnique.fr/):
-2013-2017	PhD in climate science: “Les nuages du Groenland observés par CALIPSO.”
+“Les nuages du Groenland observés par CALIPSO.”
 (Clouds over Greenland observed by CALIPSO)

 	• Comparison of the cloud satellite observations with ground based observations taken at Summit station, Greenland (work realized during a 3 months internship at Boulder, USA).
 	• Study of the seasonal and inter-annual variability of the Greenland clouds using active remote sensing instruments (CALIPSO).
 • Study of the impact of the clouds on the surface mass balance of the Greenland ice-sheet.